1:5 In Shard we Trust

 In fact (because of math) these systems are actually extremely fault tolerant and can root out many malicious actors by preferentially propagating honest information across the network.

 part raw computer science using logical mechanisms like gossip protocols and Merkle roots to propagate information trustlessly across the network

 and part game theoretic incentives to reward people with tokens for supporting the network, while punishing defectors by rejecting their transactions, or even confiscating their tokens.

-All distributed ledger projects use these two fundamental flavors as they attempt to build truly immutable global consensus systems.
-Some have provably better code that executes faster and more securely, while others might have innovative incentive mechanisms that drive honest use of the network.
+All distributed ledger projects use these two fundamental flavors of carrots and sticks as they attempt to build truly immutable global consensus systems.
+Some have provably better code that executes faster and more securely, while others might have more innovative incentive mechanisms that drive honest use of the network.

 Propagation = Gossip

 As we mentioned at length in the Bitcoin then subsequent consensus mechanism chapters, nodes need to communicate with each other and share information about new transactions posted to the network (carving transactions into the shared internet rock)

 Alice broadcasts to the world that she wants to post transaction “Send 1 Token” to Bob.
 Say this transaction represents selling an equity token to Bob

 Node 1 is closest to Alice and picks up her broadcast request first.
 (Close can be defined in many ways such as latency, geography, or for more security the closest random number from her random number on the network while maintaining some semblance of routing efficiency)

 Node 1 checks its local copy of the ledger and verifies